 Francis Parffrey's CV

-In 1971 I came to Exeter University Law department from Birmingham and have stayed ever since!
+In 1971 I came to Exeter University Law department from Birmingham and stayed ever since!
 I love Devon and its Coast and Dartmoor.
 I have lived in Ashburton since 1997.

 I am also a Director of The Society of Licensed Conveyancers which represents the Licensed Conveyancer and Probate Practitioner profession.
 It exists to serve the interests of its members working constructively with the Council for Licensed Conveyancers (CLC) as well as other stakeholders such as Government Departments, industry representative bodies, consumer organisations and the media; national, local and trade.

-I play tennis occasionally when time/weather permit; and my wife Jane and I love walking.
+My wife Jane and I love walking.
 The pictures in this website are some of her photographs that she sells professionally under the name Dartmoorsailor Photos.
 We have a large family with numerous grandchildren keeping us young.

 FRANCIS PARFFREY LEGAL SERVICES LTD is regulated and authorised by the Council for Licensed Conveyancers and Probate Practitioners (the CLC) providing fully regulated and insured legal services for the protection of you the consumer/client.